Limb injuries following trauma are extremely common ED presentations.

 - degloving injuries

-Note that in multitrauma patients, a seemingly “minor” missed injury (eg: base of thumb fracture) can lead to significant morbidity and may prevent the patient from returning to full capacity.
+Note that in polytrauma patients, a seemingly “minor” missed injury (eg: base of thumb fracture) can lead to significant long term disability.

 Principles of management